shaze/genesis/README.md

 # genesis
 Population structure and PCA viewer

-* Genesis 2
+# Genesis 2

 This GitHub site is for Genesis 1, which we regret can no longer be supported.
+JAR files are availabe for Genesis 1 for Windows, Mac OS and Linux and should run as of November 2024.
+However no new development or bug fixes can be done

 We have redeveloped Genesis with a new framework.

 You can find our beta version on the [Genesis 2 GitHub site](https://github.com/h3abionet/genesis2/)

-*
+# Genesis 1

 August 2021 Updates (bug fixes -- system specific)